cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 creation are complete, the mailbox is activated on the MUPDATE server, and is considered available to any client through the frontends.

-Front End Servers
+Frontend Servers
 -----------------

-The front end servers, unlike the back end servers, are fully interchangeable with each other and the front end servers can be considered 'dataless'; any loss of a proxy results in no loss of data.
+The frontend servers, unlike the backend servers, are fully interchangeable with each other and the frontend servers can be considered 'dataless'; any loss of a proxy results in no loss of data.
 The only persistent data that is needed (the mailbox list) is kept on the MUPDATE master server.
 This list is synchronized between the